Skip to main content

 Make your first API call

+Send the JWT in the Authorization header with every request.
 Query the latest Ethereum block to confirm connectivity:

 curl -X POST https://api.blockdb.io/v1/evm/raw/blocks \

--H "Authorization: Bearer $BLOCKDB_API_KEY" \
+-H "Authorization: Bearer $BLOCKDB_ACCESS_TOKEN" \

 -H "Content-Type: application/json" \